rebelsky/sams-assorted-musings-reflections/index.md

   In this essay, I attempt to reflect on the implications of that document.

-Why our Web site should be more open
+Why Grinnell's Web site should be more open
 - *Forthcoming*

 > I've spent the past three years complaining about the loss of important